This post may contain affiliate links. Please see our disclosure policy for more details.

 All the ingredients laid out on a white background.

-• Yogurt - I highly recommend using full fat plain Greek yogurt as it will result in a thicker and creamier consistency compared to regular yogurt.
-You can also use dairy-free Greek-style yogurt if needed.
+• Yogurt – I highly recommend using full fat plain Greek yogurt as it will result in a thicker and creamier consistency compared to regular yogurt.
+You can also use dairy-free Greek-style yogurt, if needed.

 • Maple syrup or honey (optional) – If you desire sweeter bars, you can stir into yogurt to taste.

-• Fillings of choice - see below
+• Fillings of choice – See some of my favorite combos below!

 Step-by-Step Instructions

-1. Add a layer of yogurt at the bottom of the popsicle mold.
+Step 1: Add a layer of yogurt at the bottom of the popsicle mold.
 Add popsicle sticks.

-2. Spread fillings of choice on top.
+Step 2: Spread fillings of choice on top.

-3. Add a second layer of yogurt to fill up the mold completely.
+Step 3: Add a second layer of yogurt to fill up the mold completely.

-4. Place the mold on a large plate or baking pan and freeze for at least 3 hours.
+Step 4: Place the mold on a large plate or baking pan and freeze for at least 3 hours.

-Variations and Add-ins
+Variations

 • Fresh fruit – you can use finely chopped or pureed fruit of choice (you have to try this blueberry puree!)